yohsii/puck-cms-platform/README.md

-NOTE: this is a asp.net core migration of the mvc 5 project which you can find [here](https://github.com/yohsii/puck).
+NOTE: this is an asp.net core migration of the mvc 5 project which you can find [here](https://github.com/yohsii/puck).

 # puck
 a code first content management system based on asp.net core that uses sqlserver and lucene for storage.